-We’ve seen the Excel is not a database memes and we know that Excel is used in almost every business, but what exactly are the limitations and differences between spreadsheets and a database, and why is it such a controversial topic?
+We’ve seen the Excel is not a database memes and we know that Excel is used in almost every business, but what exactly are the limitations and differences between a spreadsheet and a database, and why is it such a controversial topic?

 Definition of Excel

-Furthermore, when the manager wants to analyze all of the data, it either has to be done on the same spreads manager wants to narrow down which data to focus on, then columns must be manually hidden in order to organize the spreadsheet, and as more and more data is added on a shared document it becomes extremely difficult to keep track of and analyze it all.
+Furthermore, when the manager wants to analyze all of the data, it either has to be done on the same spreadsheet, or the manager wants to narrow down which data to focus on, and then columns must be manually hidden in order to organize the spreadsheet.
+As more and more data is added on a shared document it becomes extremely difficult to keep track of and analyze it all.
 This is an example of the practical Excel limitations, and here are the 5 main differences between Excel and Databases broken down.

 A database will take care of all of these problems and leave you with peace of mind.
 Access is restricted to whom it is meant to be for, and is backed up to the database system automatically.
 Databases will eliminate most of the accidental and intentional human error and safety issues that occur in Excel.